Minyoung1005/motif/README.md

 ```

 ## Metadata (EEF trajectories, language annotations, image and video paths, ...)
-For human and robot demonstrations in MotIF-1K, we provide `data_info.json` that includes trajectory index, number of timesteps, end-effector (EEF) trajectory, image and video paths, task instruction, and motion description for each episode.
+For human and robot demonstrations in MotIF-1K, we provide `data_info.json` that includes trajectory index, number of timesteps, end-effector (EEF) trajectory in the image, image and video paths, task instruction, and motion description for each episode.
 For instance, `data/MotIF/stretch_motion_data_info.json` contains a list of dictionaries as follows:
 ```
 [
     {